 Benjamin R. Barber | 2013

-Challenges of our time —climate change, terrorism, poverty, and trafficking of drugs, guns, and people — the nations of the world seem paralysed.
-The problems are too big, entrenched, and divisive for the nation state.
-Is the nation state, once democracy’s best hope, today dysfunctional and obsolete?
+Challenges of our time —climate change, terrorism, poverty, and trafficking of drugs, guns, and people — the world’s nations seem paralysed.
+The problems are too big, entrenched, and divisive for the nation-state.
+Is the nation-state, once democracy’s best hope, today dysfunctional and obsolete?

 Barber asserts that cities, and the mayors that run them, offer the best new forces of good governance: “Why cities?
 Cities already occupy the commanding heights of the global economy.
 They are home to more than half of the world’s population, a proportion which will continue to grow.
 They are the primary incubator of the cultural, social, and political innovations which shape our planet.
 And most importantly, they are unburdened with the issues of borders and sovereignty which hobble the capacity of nation-states to work with one another.”

-In his TedTalk in Edinburg, Scotland, he outlines is argumentation for this new approach.
+In his TedTalk in Edinburg, Scotland, he outlines his argumentation for this new approach.

 And when we look for solutions in politics and democracy we are faced with political institutions designed four hundred years ago.
-Autonomous, sovereign nation-states with jurisdictions and territories separate from one another each claiming to be able to solve the problem of its own people.
-21st Century transnational world of problems and challenges seventeenth century world of political institutions.
+Autonomous, sovereign nation-states with jurisdictions and territories separate from one another, each claiming to be able to solve the problem of its own people—21st Century transnational world of problems and challenges the seventeenth century world of political institutions.

 Barber, B. (2013) If Mayors Ruled the World: Dysfunctional Nations, Rising Cities.
 New Haven, US: Yale University Press.